 - Surgery for both eyes

-- Initial set of medications
+- First set of medications

 - One pair of UV-protected sunglasses